Ella716/microfinance/README.md

 Fifth, open a browser and go to the URL "http://localhost/phpmyadmin/"

 Step 7: Download & Import “microfinance.sql”.
-Seventh, click browse file and select the file "microfinance.sql" which is located in the "database" folder of KT2 and after importing click "go".
+Seventh, click browse file and select the file "microfinance.sql" and after importing click "go".

 Step 8: Open the browser and type the folder name.
 Eight, open a browser and go to the URL "http://localhost/microfinance/login.php".